 Scarlet is a bimonthly blog dedicated to publishing the work of artists whose pieces give voice to the complexities of our multiple identities.
 In keeping with JIP’s mission to uplift marginalized voices, Scarlet aims to showcase bold and unique framings of the view from the margins, giving strong preference to writing that questions norms and provokes discourse.
-We are looking for work that redraws lines and reclaims spaces, as well as writing that is pithy, deliberate, and/or experimental.
+We are looking for work that redraws lines and reclaims spaces.
+Submissions should be original works of poetry or prose that amounts to 1500 words, or less.

 Email submissions to email@example.com